Instructions for IRS Form 1023 Part VI (6) – Financial Data & Budget Projection

 A few form 1023 financial budgeting tips first:

-The following is an example of how your form 1023 financial data should be presented.
-Note that every table is clearly marked, and every section relates to questions asked on the form.
-Use the table on the form 1023 but in the itemized section say “please see attachment” and include a complete itemized budget or you’ll be questioned to no end.
-More hands-on explanation with form 1023 budget examples follows:
+The following is an example of how your Form 1023 financial data should be presented.
+Every table is clearly labeled, and each section directly relates to the questions asked on the form.
+Use the actual financial table on Form 1023, but in the itemized section, write “Please see attachment”, and then include a complete, detailed budget.
+If you don’t, you’ll be questioned to death.

 Form 1023 Financial Data Part VI